This blog was updated with new content in 2023.

 Branching scenarios provide a safe space for learners to practice their skills in an environment where mistakes can be made.
-In other words, the risks involved in real-life scenarios are completely eliminated.
+In other words, the risks involved in real-life situations are completely eliminated.

-Learners will be able to understand the impact of their choices without the added pressure of real-life.
-More importantly, they’ll have the opportunity to continue practicing and learning.
-Therefore, they’ll learn to make the right choices and more importantly, understand why.
+Learners can understand the impact of their choices without the added pressure of real-life consequences.
+It’s a safe space in which to fail.
+They’ll also have the opportunity to continue practising and learning.
+Therefore, they’ll learn what you expect them to DO in a given situation.

 To sum up, branching scenarios provide a more immersive way to drive behaviour change.
 Above all, learners can practice and fail in a safe environment where both engagement and knowledge retention will improve.

 They are also applicable to many different sectors.
 For example, customer services, emergency services, health and safety, corporate training and countless others.
 St John Ambulance used Near-Life™ to create an interactive, branching scenario to give the public the skills and confidence to deal with an emergency.
 You can try it for yourself here.